matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 1. The 256-bit curve25519 private key is prepended by the bytes `0x8B` and
    `0x01`
-2. All the bytes in the string are above are XORed together to form a parity byte.
+2. All the bytes in the string above, including the two header bytes, are XORed together to form a parity byte.
 This parity byte is appended to the byte string.
 3. The byte string is encoded using base58, using the same mapping as is used for Bitcoin addresses.